TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 25/Deuteronomy 25.15.md

 ---

-A perfect and just weight shalt thou have; a perfect and just measure shalt thou have: that thy days may be long in the land which Jehovah thy God giveth thee.
+You shall have a perfect and just weight.
+You shall have a perfect and just measure, that your days may be long in the land which Yahweh your God gives you.